The founding President of the Logan Square Chamber of Arts/Hairpin Art Center board, Paul…

 “We believe in the power of the arts to transform and create a stronger more engaged society.
 Art enhances the human experience, advances critical thinking and self-awareness.
 The arts are the foundation of who we are as a culture.”

-While he is new to the Board, Dan has dreamed of bringing both the building and the surrounding community back to the vitality…
+Dan has dreamed of bringing both the building and the surrounding community back to the vitality…

 A champion of multiple arts and long-time supporter of Hairpin Arts Center, Dan plays guitar, dabbles in the visual arts, and is a published author, writer, and editor.
 He has worked in state government for 6 years and is the former Executive Director for the Greater Avondale Chamber of Commerce.
 In addition, Dan has been a co-organizer of both music festivals and film events.